The Subterraneans (film): Production

-The novel was optioned by Arthur Freed of MGM as a possible follow up to Some Came Running.
+The novel was optioned by Arthur Freed of Metro-Goldwyn-Mayer as a possible follow up to Some Came Running.
 Like that film, it was originally intended to star Dean Martin.
 Nicole Maurey was announced to play the female lead.

 Eventually George Peppard and Leslie Caron were signed.
 Roddy McDowall also joined the cast, his first film in nine years.
 Janice Rule was then married to Robert Thom, who wrote the script.
+Jim Hutton had just been put under contract to MGM.

 This adaptation changed the African American character Mardou Fox, Kerouac's love interest, to a young French girl (played by Leslie Caron) to better pacify racists.
 While it was derided and vehemently criticized by Allen Ginsberg, among others, for its two-dimensional characters, it is an example of the way Hollywood attempted to exploit the emerging popularity of Beat culture as it grew in San Francisco and Greenwich Village, New York, without really understanding it.

 A Greenwich Village beatnik bar setting had been used for scenes in Richard Quine's film Bell, Book and Candle (1958), but Ranald MacDougall's adaptation of Kerouac's novel, scripted by Robert Thom, was less successful.

-The Subterraneans was one of the final MGM films produced by Arthur Freed, and features a score by André Previn and brief appearances by jazz singer Carmen McRae singing "Coffee Time," and saxophonists Gerry Mulligan, as a street priest, and Art Pepper.
+The Subterraneans was one of the final films Arthur Freed produced for MGM and features a score by André Previn and brief appearances by jazz singer Carmen McRae singing "Coffee Time," and saxophonists Gerry Mulligan, as a street priest, and Art Pepper.
 Comedian Arte Johnson plays the Gore Vidal character, here named Arial Lavalerra.

+Reception

 Box-office

 According to MGM records, the film earned only $340,000 in the US and Canada and $425,000 elsewhere resulting in a loss of $1,311,000.

+Critical

+According to Filmink "I completely buy Peppard’s performance in this movie as a self-loathing, boozy aspiring writer, who gets consumed by his passions… after all, he was that in real life to a certain degree (he’s certainly better cast than Roddy McDowall and Jim Hutton as beatniks).
+But the film just feels silly."